 Everyone in Dublin seems to have an opinion on the Central Bank.
 Designed by Sam Stephenson in 1978, the controversial, ultramodern glass-and-concrete building suspends huge concrete slabs around a central axis.
 It was originally one story higher, but the top floor had to be lopped off, as it was hazardous to low-flying planes.
 Watch out for—or just watch—the skateboarders who have taken over the little plaza in front of the building.
+With the bank due to move to new headquaters in the North Wall Quay area in 2016, there is a lot of excited discussion about future uses of the iconic building.

 Dame St., Dublin, Co.
 Dublin, Dublin 2, Ireland